David T. Fischer: Personal life

 Fischer maintains residences in Palm Beach, Florida and Bloomfield Hills, Michigan with his wife, Jennifer.
 They have three adult sons and ten grandchildren.
 He was awarded an Honorary Doctorate in Science from Oakland University and Honorary Doctorate of Fine Arts from the College of Creative Studies.
-In May 14, 2022, Amb.
+On May 14, 2022, Amb.
 Fischer and his wife, Jennifer, both received the Ellis Island Medal of Honor from the Ellis Island Honors Society.